Not unless your Perl script uses these environment variables.

-The DBD::ODBC installation and test procedure requires these environment variables to be set, because it calls DBI->connect
+The DBD::ODBC installation and test procedure requires these environment variables to be set, because they call DBI->connect

 $dbh = DBI->connect($data_source, $username, $password, \%attr)